Land reform in North Vietnam: Implementation

 In the year of 1953, a series of decrees and laws on land reform were released.
 VWP central committee assessed the possibility of moving on to the last phase of land revolution: redistribution of agricultural land, which was followed by the most crucial land reform law publicized on 19 December 1953, which can be regarded as the platform and premise for land reform.
-Very soon after the law was passed in national congress, the experimental wave of land reform took place between December 1953 and March 1954 in Thai Nguyen province.
-This experiment was fruitful according to the official, and a Central Land Reform Committee was established on 15 March 1954 which was headed by Pham Van Dong.
+Very soon after the law was passed in the national congress, the experimental wave of land reform took place between December 1953 and March 1954 in Thai Nguyen province.
+This experiment was fruitful according to the official, and a Central Land Reform Committee was established on 15 March 1954, which was headed by Pham Van Dong.

 Land reform then expanded to larger areas by five waves (see the table below).